 Is there individual liability for corporate criminal offenses?
 Yes.
 However, the Spanish Supreme Court held in a 2016 ruling that criminal liability cannot be transferred automatically from individuals to corporate entities and vice versa.
 As a result, there could be a case where an individual is found guilty of a crime but the corporate entity is not convicted.
 In general, the criminal liability of a corporate entity is separate from the liability of individuals because the requirements for proving mens rea differ for individuals and corporations.
 What are the primary criminal government enforcement agencies?
 The primary criminal government enforcement agency is the Spanish Anti-Corruption Prosecutor's Office, which is a special unit of the Spanish Prosecutor's Office that only investigates corruption and organized crime.
-FORM OF RESOLUTION AND POTENTIAL SANCTIONS What is the scope of potential fines, penalties, and Pursuant to the Criminal Code, corporate entities may be punished with a fine in the form of a daily quota (ranging from \in 30 to \in 5,000 per day) or based proportionally on the profit obtained. sanctions?
-Additionally, as long as the Criminal Code specifically establishes it, a corporation may also be punished with any of the following penalties: Dissolution; Suspension of its activities; Closure of its premises and establishments; Prohibition against carrying out the activities through which the company committed, favored, or concealed the crime; Bar against obtaining public subsidies and aids, entering into contracts with the public sector, or enjoying tax or Social Security benefits and incentives; or Judicial intervention.
+FORM OF RESOLUTION AND POTENTIAL SANCTIONS

+Pursuant to the Criminal Code, corporate entities may be punished with a fine in the form of a daily quota (ranging from €30 to €5,000 per day) or based proportionally on the profit obtained.

+Additionally, as long as the Criminal Code specifically establishes it, a corporation may also be punished with any of the following penalties:

+- · Dissolution; - · Suspension of its activities; - · Closure of its premises and establishments; - Prohibition against carrying out the activities through which the company committed, favored, or concealed the crime; - Bar against obtaining public subsidies and aids, entering into contracts with the public sector, or enjoying tax or Social Security benefits and incentives; or - · Judicial intervention.

 The suspension of activities, closure of premises and establishments, and judicial intervention can be ordered as a preventive measure during pretrial proceedings.
-What are the available forms of a criminal resolution?

 Spain does not recognize DPAs and NPAs; the liability of a corporate entity can be established by a criminal court and in a ruling only.
 That said, the ruling can be issued with or without the acceptance of the accused entity.
 If the corporate entity accepts the ruling, this means it agrees with the most serious indictment issued by the accusing parties.
 By contrast, if the corporate entity considers itself not guilty, it may contest the charges and seek acquittal.
 In either case, the resulting sentence will be established by a criminal court.

 What are the potential collateral consequences of a corporate criminal conviction?

 In addition to the potential fines, penalties, and sanctions described above, the Public Procurement Law forbids corporations with criminal records from entering into contracts with the public sector.

+Is there corporate criminal liability within the country for crimes committed outside of the country?
+Yes.
+Any Spanish person (the law does not distinguish between an individual and a corporation) can be held criminally liable for crimes committed outside Spain when three conditions are satisfied:

+- The act must be punishable in the place where it was committed, unless this requirement is excused by virtue of an international treaty or a legal instrument issued by an international organization to which Spain belongs; - The victim or the Spanish Prosecutor must file a complaint with the Spanish judicial authorities; and - The defendant must not have been acquitted, pardoned, or convicted outside Spain or, in the latter case, must not have served the sentence.

+This is pursuant to Article 23.2 of the Organic Law of the Judiciary.

+Can a parent company be criminally liable for the acts of a subsidiary?

+liability?